gardener/gardener/docs/proposals/14-reversed-cluster-vpn.md

 We have introduced a gardenlet feature gate `ReversedVPN`.
 If `APIServerSNI` and `ReversedVPN` are enabled the proposed solution is automatically enabled for all shoot clusters hosted by the seed.
 If `ReversedVPN` is enabled but `APIServerSNI` is not the gardenlet will panic during startup as this is an invalid configuration.
 All existing shoot clusters will automatically be migrated during the next reconciliation.
 We assume that the `ReversedVPN` feature will work with Gardener as well as operator managed Istio.

+We have also added a shoot annotation `alpha.featuregates.shoot.gardener.cloud/reversed-vpn` which can override the feature gate to enable or disable the solution for individual clusters.
+This is only respected if `APIServerSNI` is enabled, otherwise it is ignored.

 ### Security Review

 The change in the VPN solution will potentially open up new attack vectors.
 We will perform a thorough analysis outside of this document.